API

 3. Bearer token: paste your ps_live_ key

 4. Save.
-Claude probes the manifest and registers all four tools.
+Claude probes the manifest and registers all eight tools.

 Cursor